-- Equal or greater ply/load rating and size of original - · Tire tread contact width equal or greater than original - Wheel diameter, width, and offset dimensions equal to the original - Approved for the application by the tire manufacturer (including inflation pressure and maximum tire load)
+- · Equal or greater ply/load rating and size of original - · Tire tread contact width equal or greater than original - Wheel diameter, width, and offset dimensions equal to the original - Approved for the application by the tire manufacturer (including inflation pressure and maximum tire load)

 Unless specifically approved by JLG Industries Inc. do not replace a foam filled or ballast filled tire assembly with a pneumatic tire.
-When selecting and installing a replacement tire, ensure that all tires are inflated to pressure recommended by JLG.
 Due to size variations between tire brands, both tires on the same axle should be the same.